hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 # Net Emissions Tokens Network

-The net emissions tokens network represents the net emissions of an entity, which could be an organization, a building, or even a person.
-It is the sum of all the emissions from different channels such as the [utility emissions channel](https://wiki.hyperledger.org/display/CASIG/Utility+Emissions+Channel), plus offsetting Renewable Energy Certificates and carbon offsets.
+The (net) emissions tokens network is a blockchain network for recording and trading the emissions from different channels such as the [utility emissions channel](https://wiki.hyperledger.org/display/CASIG/Utility+Emissions+Channel), plus offsetting Renewable Energy Certificates and carbon offsets.
 Each token represents either an emissions debt, which you incur through activities that emit greenhouse gases, or an emissions credit, which offset the debt by removing emissions from the atmosphere.

-Read more on the [Hyperledger Climate Action SIG website](https://wiki.hyperledger.org/display/CASIG/Net+Emissions+Tokens+Network).
+Read more on the [Hyperledger Emissions Tokens Network Wiki page](https://wiki.hyperledger.org/display/CASIG/Emissions+Tokens+Network).

 ## Contracts